squid-cache/squid-cache.github.io/RoadMap/Tasks.rst

   1. verify all DBG_CRITICAL output conforms to the labeling criterion in [[SquidFaq/SquidLogs#Squid_Error_Messages|the FAQ]]
   1. verify all DBG_CRITICAL and DBG_IMPORTANT output has a KnowledgeBase page describing it (as per [[SquidFaq/SquidLogs#Squid_Error_Messages|the FAQ]]) or a Feature page troubleshooting entry.

+ * Improve stats collection and reporting APIs
+    {{{StatHist}}} has a bigger than needed API, showing its age and heritage.
+Stats collection and stats reporting should be disassociated, in order to allow unit tests to only include the former while only using stubs of the latter.

 === Small Tasks ===

 Small, but nagging annoyances.
 These might be done already if this page is not updated regularly.